-Whether you’re dealing with drain flies, fruit flies, or fungus gnats, we’ve got the solution for you.
-This article discusses how to get rid of tiny flies and prevent future infestations from occurring.
+Whether you’re dealing gnat infestation, with drain flies, fruit flies, or fungus gnats, we’ve got the solution for you to get rid of gnats.
+This article discusses how to get rid of gnats and tiny flies and prevent future infestations kill gnats from occurring.
 Let’s get started!

-Tiny flies are annoying at best and dangerous at worst.
-Promptly addressing the situation before it becomes uncontrollable is essential for successful elimination.
+Tiny flies are annoying at a major nuisance at best and dangerous at worst.
+Promptly addressing the fruit fly situation before it becomes uncontrollable is essential for successful elimination kill fruit flies.

-- 2 How to Get Rid of Tiny Flies
+- 2 How to Get Rid of Tiny Fruit Flies

-- 3 How to Get Rid of Tiny Flies – Final Thoughts
+- 3 How to Get Rid of Tiny Fruit Flies – Final Thoughts

-To successfully treat an infestation, you’ll first need to identify what you’re dealing with.
+To successfully treat an infestation of pests, you’ll first need to identify what various flying pests you’re dealing with.
 The most common types of tiny flies are as follows:

 How to Get Rid of Tiny Flies – Fruit Flies

-Fruit flies, also referred to as vinegar flies, are one of the most common species of house flies.
-If you’ve noticed tiny flies swarming your kitchen and eating your food out of seemingly nowhere, they’re likely fruit flies.
+Fruit flies, also referred to as apple cider vinegar or flies of apple cider vinegar, are one rid of fruit flies and the most common species of house flies.
+If you’ve noticed tiny flies swarming your kitchen and eating your food out of seemingly nowhere, they’re likely fruit flies of apple cider vinegar.

-These flies feed on ripe, rotting, or decayed produce and fermented items like wine, liquor, and beer.
+These flies feed on over ripe fruit, rotting, or rotting produce, rotten fruit, decayed produce and fermented items like old wine can, liquor, red wine, and beer.
 They often breed in trash cans, garbage disposals, and mop buckets.

-Dark-eyed fruit flies and red-eyed fruit flies have black and red eyes, respectively.
+Dark-eyed fruit fly, the female fruit flies and red-eyed fruit fly, flies have black and red eyes, respectively.
 They both have striped bellies and an overall tan appearance.
 Their antennae have feather-like bristles decorating them.

-Fungus gnats are often seen in small swarms, circling atop potted houseplants.
-Their larvae feed on moist organic matter and soil fungus.
+Fungus gnats are serious pests often seen in small swarms, circling atop potted plants and houseplants.
+Their larvae feed on moist organic matter plant roots and soil fungus.

 Compared to other gnats, fungus gnats don’t bite, sting, or transmit disease.
-That being said, their larvae do quite a lot of damage to seedlings and houseplants as they feed directly on the plant’s roots.
+That being said, these gnats and their larvae do quite a lot of damage to seedlings and houseplants as they feed directly on the plant’s roots.

 How to Get Rid of Tiny Flies – Drain Flies

-Drain flies, also known as sink flies, sewer flies, filter flies, or sewer gnats, are tiny flies with moth-like appearances.
+Drain flies, also known as sink or sewer flies or, sewer flies, filter flies, or sewer gnats, are tiny flies with moth-like appearances.
 They have short, hairy bodies and wings covered in scales.
 Adult drain flies measure about an eighth of an inch.

-These tiny flies usually live in damp and dark conditions, so you’ll likely spot them on the kitchen floor, drain, unused garbage disposals, and areas with standing water.
-You can also find them resting on ceilings or walls.
+These tiny flies usually live in very damp soil and dark conditions, so you’ll likely spot eggs or them on the kitchen floor, drain, unused garbage disposals leaking pipes, and areas with standing water.
+You can also find their eggs or them resting on ceilings or walls.

-Dung flies, as the name suggests, are often found breeding on organic waste and solid matter in advanced stages of decay.
+Dung flies, as the name suggests, are often found breeding on organic waste and solid matter in advanced stages of life cycle of decay.

-They thrive in and around sewage water, septic tanks, animal pens, compost, and dirty kitchen floors.
+They thrive in and around sewage water, septic tanks, animal pens hot water, compost, garbage disposal and dirty kitchen floors sink drains.
 You can also find them around poorly cleaned or clogged drains and yards with standing water.

 These flies are usually yellow and brown in color.
 They’re small—only about three-eighth of an inch long.
 Their appearance varies geographically; some have fuzzy golden legs while others don’t.